0xhxyz/pharmadata/README.md

 ### Used:

-- python, BeautifulSoup for scraping
+- python, BeautifulSoup for scraping data into text, csv and json files

 - curl and web inspector for testing HTTP requests